MichaelKMalak/flutter_github_app/README.md

     * Repository description
     * Numbers of stars for the repo.
     * Username and avatar of the owner.

+Additional Features
-4. [BONUS] Keep scrolling and new results should appear (pagination).
+1. Keep scrolling and new results should appear (pagination)
+2. Pull to refresh

+### An alternative way to view issues

+You can check the [milestones](https://github.com/MichaelKMalak/mobile-code-challenge-solution-flutter/milestones) or the [project where issues' statuses are tracked](https://github.com/MichaelKMalak/mobile-code-challenge-solution-flutter/projects/1).

 ## Folder Structure
 ```bash